Skip to content

 Limitations

-# Example: A data validation pipeline
+# Example: A self-validating data pipeline with error handling

 from dataclasses import dataclass, field